ronanfernandes/docker-apache2-letsencrypt/README.md

 ```

 ### Setting up with docker-compose
-There are multiple ways of setting up a docker-compose, here is an example of how to set it up with custom configuration.
+There are multiple ways of setting up with docker-compose, here is an example of how to set it up with custom configuration.
 - Add the following code to your docker-compose setup:
 ```
 apache2: